 Probate disputes can be filed by an outside entity such as a creditor or former business associate, but most such cases are initiated by named heirs or would-be heirs who believe they are being denied their rightful inheritance.
 Our attorneys recognize that simply disagreeing with the decedent’s choices is not a valid basis for a probate dispute.
 The person who initiates the dispute must have valid grounds for filing the challenge.
 In other words, he or she must have credible reasons to believe that negligence, fraud, or misconduct has occurred.

 For more information about our firm and our approach to probate disputes, contact our office.
 Call 630-427-4407 for a free consultation and case review with a member of our team today.
-We represent individuals and families in Downers Grove, Wheaton, Naperville, Cook County, Will County, DuPage County, and the surrounding areas.
+We represent individuals and families in Downers Grove, Wheaton, Naperville, DuPage County, Kane County, Kendall County, Will County, Cook County, and the surrounding areas.